 Group counseling provides a unique way to learn about oneself and one’s relationships and to give and receive support and feedback from others.
 It is the treatment of choice for building satisfying relationships with others and is often preferred by those who benefit from a supportive community.
 Groups provide the advantage of getting to see others with similar concerns solve their problems and also allow students to gain a network of support.
 Research has shown that groups are especially helpful in building trust, self-acceptance, intimacy, stronger communication skills and empathy.

-Counseling and Testing Center’s Support Groups
+Counseling Center’s Support Groups

 - Be Well, Do Well